jmcphers/k5hoa/content/pool.md

 Children who are 9 and older and have passed the swim test may come to the pool by themselves.
 Artificial swimming aids are only allowed in the pool when accompanied by an adult.
 All of our lifeguards are authorized to eject anyone from the pool grounds for any reason at anytime.

-Click here for a complete list of pool rules in PDF format or visit the front desk for a copy.